Badhron/CodewayCase/README.md

         C:\Users\User>allure serve C:\Users\User\IdeaProjects\Codeway\allure-results

-For detailed information, you can check https://www.swtestacademy.com/allure-testng/.
+For detailed information, it can be obtained from https://www.swtestacademy.com/allure-testng/.

 * The information of the device(s) to be tested is in the `TestFile.xml`.
 The parameters of the device(s) to be tested are kept as follows.